bronson/gird/README.md

 gird complete. no errors.
 ```

-Verify works great on read-only media.
+Verify works on read-only media.

 ### --continue | --abort

 By default, gird processes every directory, even if it encounters errors (`--continue`).
-If you want to abort at the first error, specify `--abort`:
+If you want to run a quick check and abort at the first error, specify `--abort`:

 ```bash
 gird --abort --verify Photos